What Is Ultrasound-Guided Breast Biopsy?

 Ultrasound-guided breast biopsy is often the best procedure to use for breast cancer diagnosis when the suspicious tissue was originally identified through a breast ultrasound exam.

-An RMI Nurse Navigator will contact you prior to your appointment to discuss how to prepare.
+RMI will contact you prior to your appointment to discuss how to prepare.
 Choose comfortable, loose-fitting clothing to wear on the day of the exam.
-You can also expect to wear a gown that RMI will provide, and you may need to remove any jewelry or accessories that could interfere with the sound waves.
+You can expect to wear a gown that RMI will provide, and you may need to remove any jewelry or accessories that could interfere with the sound waves.